 Surely cotton is ok?

-Some 25 percent of the world’s pesticides and 10 percent of insecticides go to cotton crops every year.
+Around 25% of the world’s pesticide and 10% of insecticides go to cotton crops every year.
 In addition, petroleum scouring agents, softeners, brighteners, heavy metals, flame and soil retardants, ammonia and formaldehyde are used in the processing of cotton once it is harvested.

 Beyond the environmental impacts of this onslaught in the vicinity of production facilities, there is increasing concern that residues of some of these chemicals might rub off on baby.

 A baby’s skin is more porous and thinner than that of an adult, and as such absorbs stuff more easily.
 This means that children are at greater risk for pesticide-related health problems than adults.

 Johnson & Johnson, one of the world’s leading purveyors of baby products, states on its website that “a baby’s skin is thinner, more fragile and less oily than an adult’s” and is “less resistant to bacteria and harmful substances in the environment.”